The Latest: Mayor Bowser holds press conference after Trump announces plan to make DC safer

 His statement did not mention any immediate actions congressional Democrats would take in response to Trump’s plan.

-“Export controls are a frontline defense in protecting our national security, and we should not set a precedent that incentivizes the government to grant licenses to sell China technology that will enhance its AI capabilities,” said the Republican from Michigan.
+“Export controls are a frontline defense in protecting our national security, and we should not set a precedent that incentivizes the government to grant licenses to sell China technology that will enhance its AI capabilities,” the Republican from Michigan said.

 Trump confirmed the deal but suggested the chips to be sold to China are “essentially old.”
 U.S. companies are still banned from selling their most advanced chips to China, which are critical in developing artificial intelligence.

-D.C.
-Mayor Muriel Bowser said Monday that the city had reached a 30-year low in violent crime.
-Bowser said that crime was down not just from a post-pandemic peak in 2023, but from 2019 levels prior to the pandemic.
+D.C.'s mayor said Monday that the city had reached a 30-year low in violent crime.
+Bowser said crime was down not just from a post-pandemic peak in 2023, but from 2019 levels prior to the COVID-19 pandemic.

-Bowser highlighted the district’s parks, schools and public transportation and said that it was important for those who live and visit here to know “just how beautiful our city is and how proud we are of all that we’ve accomplished here.
+Bowser highlighted the district’s parks, schools and public transportation and said it was important for residents and visitors to know “just how beautiful our city is and how proud we are of all that we’ve accomplished here.

-Bowser’s comments are a response to President Trump’s announcement of his takeover of D.C. police force.
-Bowser said that the steps were “unsettling” but not without precedent.
+Bowser’s comments are a response to Trump’s announcement of his takeover of D.C. police force.
+Bowser said the steps were “unsettling."

-Union chairman Gregg Pemberton said it agrees with the president that “immediately action is necessary” to tamp down crime.
+Chairman Gregg Pemberton said the union agrees with the president that “immediately action is necessary” to tamp down crime.

-Still, Pemberton said that the city ultimately needs a police department that’s “fully staffed and supported.”
+Still, Pemberton said the city ultimately needs a police department that’s “fully staffed and supported.”

 Maryland Gov. Wes Moore says Trump’s decision to deploy the National Guard in D.C. is also “deeply dangerous.”